interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/nominal_behavior.md

 #### Valid flight check

+TODO: Validate injected flights, especially to make sure they contain the specified injection IDs

 Per **[interuss.automated_testing.rid.injection.UpsertTestResult](../../../../requirements/interuss/automated_testing/rid/injection.md)**, the NetRID Service Provider under test should only make valid modifications to the injected flights.
 This includes:
 * A flight with the specified injection ID must be returned.